 The computations in the statistical models are often flawed.
 For example, simple corrections for large amounts of missing data produce estimates of the deterrent effect of execution that are no different from chance.
 Using alternate statistical models - models that account for the strong statistical correlation of murder rates from one year to the next - also produces results that show that changes in homicide rates are statistically unrelated to any measure of capital punishment.

 Professor Fagan also notes that the rarity of capital punishment limits the effectiveness of its deterrence – it is applied so infrequently that it is incoherent to believe it would enter into the state of mind of potential murderers.
-Professor Fagan goes on to comment that no studies provide any evidence whatsoever that capital punishment ever enters into the state of mind of those who are about to commit murder (i.e. none of the studies even address causation):
+Professor Fagan goes on to comment that no study has ever been put forward that provides any evidence whatsoever that capital punishment ever enters into the state of mind of those who are about to commit murder (i.e. none of the studies even address causation):

 ...
 There is no evidence that if aware of the possibility of execution, a potential murderer would rationally decide to forego homicide and use less lethal forms of violence.
 Murder is a complex and multiply determined phenomenon, with cyclical patterns for distinct periods of more than 40 years of increase and decline that are not unlike epidemics of contagious diseases.
 There is nothing in the new deterrence studies that fits their story into this complex causal framework.

-Much of the discussion in the USA goes back to a decision, Furman v.
-Georgia, 1972, of the Supreme Court of the United States, which decision briefly banned capital punishment in the United States.
-Professor Lamperti's paper opens with a quote from a decision of Justice Marshall, who was a Judge on that decision:
+Much discussion of this topic in the USA goes back to a decision, Furman v.
+Georgia, 1972, of the Supreme Court of the United States.
+Professor Lamperti's paper opens with a quote from a decision of Justice Marshall, a Judge on that decision:

 In light of the massive amount of evidence before us, I see no alternative but to conclude that capital punishment cannot be justified on the basis of its deterrent effect. — Justice Marshall, U.S. Supreme Court, Furman v.
 Georgia, 1972